kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 velocity in Km/s) and the origin (assuming velocity is zero when the distance is zero).

 Hubble's first fits allowed for an offset and he found an age of the universe that was much too small.
-Now we now the theoretical base and the fit is reduced to a problem that is known as 'regression through the origin'.
+Now we know the theoretical base and the fit is reduced to a problem that is known as 'regression through the origin'.

 For a model :math:`y = a + bx` we defined chi squared as: